StructArray

 Indexing is mandatory for all vector fields, including both the vector fields in the collection and those defined in the element Struct.

-The applicable index parameters vary depending on the index type in use.
-For details on applicable index parameters, refer to Index Explained and the documentation pages specific to your selected index type.
+The applicable index parameters vary by index type.
+For details on applicable index parameters, refer to Index Explained and the documentation for your selected index type.

-To index an embedding list field, you need to set its index type to HNSW, and use MAX_SIM_COSINE as the metric type for Milvus to measure the similarities between embedding lists.
+To index an embedding list, you need to set its index type to AUTOINDEX or any of the applicable index types listed above, and use an listed metric type for Milvus to measure the similarities between embedding lists.

 # Create index parameters